fsprojects/FsUnit/README.md

 Release Notes
 =======

+* 1.2.1.0 - Includes new features for generic assertions and containment check.
+Currently, this feature is only supported for the NUnit implementation.
+Thanks to jack-pappas for the contributions.
 * 1.1.0.0 - Pulls in the latest versions for xUnit.NET and NUnit.
 Replaces the "not" keyword with "not'" and adds the FsUnitDepricated module for backward compatibility.
 Adds MsTest support for VS11 only.
 * 1.0.1.3 - Includes new assertions for NUnit such as NaN, instanceOfType, and unique.
 * 1.0.0.4 - Added added support for xUnit.NET and MbUnit and a new assertion.